 Top of the pageCheck Your Symptoms

 Fatigue is a feeling of tiredness, exhaustion, or lack of energy.
 You may feel mildly fatigued because of overwork, poor sleep, worry, boredom, or lack of exercise.
-Any illness, such as a cold or influenza (flu), may cause fatigue, which usually goes away as the illness clears up.
-Most of the time, mild fatigue occurs with a health problem that will improve with home treatment and does not require a visit to a doctor.
+Any illness may cause fatigue.
+It usually goes away as the illness clears up.
+Most of the time, mild fatigue occurs with a health problem that will improve with home treatment.
+It usually doesn't require a visit to a doctor.

-Many prescription and non-prescription medicines can cause weakness or fatigue.
-The use of alcohol, caffeine, or illegal drugs can cause fatigue.
+Many medicines can cause weakness or fatigue.
+The use of alcohol, caffeine, or drugs can cause fatigue.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.

 Symptoms of serious illness in a baby may include the following: